sensei-hacker/inavwiki/Modes.md

 ### AUTO LEVEL TRIM (FW)
 _Tuning mode_

 AUTO LEVEL TRIM will attempt to automatically tune the pitch offset (`fw_level_pitch_trim`) a fixed-wing airplane needs to not lose altitude when flying straight in a self levelling flight mode.
 To use AUTO LEVEL you should first be in a self levelling flight mode which does _not_ use ALTHOLD.
 ANGLE, HORIZON, and COURSE HOLD are all fine.
 Once in that mode, enable AUTO LEVEL and do not make corrections.
 AUTO LEVEL will attempt to tune the correct Angle of Attack for your current speed.
-You can see how level the craft is flying with the digital variometer element on the OSD. +/1 0.3 is fine.
+You can see how level the craft is flying with the numerical variometer element on the OSD. +/- 0.3° is an acceptable tolerance.
 Once flying level, you can disable AUTO LEVEL.
 From INAV 6.0, a system message is shown when AUTO LEVEL is active.
+The trimming speed and accuracy can also be adjusted via [fw_level_pitch_gain](https://github.com/iNavFlight/inav/blob/master/docs/Settings.md#fw_level_pitch_gain).

 The new value isn't saved to EEPROM, you have to save it manually using either the configurator or a [stick combo](https://github.com/iNavFlight/inav/blob/master/docs/Controls.md).
 However, if you have a feature enabled which saves on disarm, such as Continuous Servo Trim or [Stats](https://github.com/iNavFlight/inav/blob/master/docs/Settings.md#stats).
 The new `fw_level_pitch_trim` will be saved.